COMP2150-25s1/lab-02-NotIrfanXD/README.md

 Let's begin by playing our level ourselves.
 In this initial play through, we're looking for any "bugs" in the level design.
 This is a process known as QA, and involves essentially checking if the software is behaving as expected.
 Although both QA and playtesting are forms of testing, and we will be doing them both here, it is important to understand the distinction between them.
 We will be covering this in a later week, so stay tuned!

 For your QA, play your level and answer the following questions:
-* Are there jumps that can't be made?
+* Are there jumps that can't be made? no
-* Are there any opportunties for the player to get stuck and unable to progress?
+* Are there any opportunties for the player to get stuck and unable to progress? no
 * Can the player always see what they need to see?
-Does the camera ever "cut off" important information?
+Does the camera ever "cut off" important information? no
-* Are there any other mechanical issues with your level that prevent the player from progressing, or cause the system to act in unexpected ways?
+* Are there any other mechanical issues with your level that prevent the player from progressing, or cause the system to act in unexpected ways? no

 Make some notes on what needs to be changed to make your game playable.